tonimakkonen/GomokuQuick/README.md

 ## Limitations

 Some tweaking to the AI is still required, as it does not perform well on other games than classic Gomoku.

+## Other

+Some of the graphical resources have been created using Android Asset Studio: https://jgilfelt.github.io/AndroidAssetStudio/